Measure and Analyze

 3. Click Start.
 The Photo Inspector Quick Guide is displayed.
 Do any of the following on the Photo Inspector toolbar:

 § To add an inspection line or polygon, click Draw inspection line on model or photo .
-You can draw the lines on the 3D model or on the photos:
+The inspection line is drawn according to the Draw Mode style selected in the Photo Inspector settings.
+In all modes you can draw the lines on the 3D model or on the photos:

 § To add an inspection point, click Draw inspection point on model or photo .
 Then click anywhere on the model or on a photo.